abreumorillo/FacultyManagement/readme.md

                 └── Validator.php

 ```
-##Appication description
+## Appication description

-The purpose of this application is ...
+The purpose of this application is handle the publication of research papers by faculties and students.

-##Language for each application layer
+## Language for each application layer

 ### Presentation Layer

-The front-end will be developed using the common web tecnologies: **HTML, CSS and JavaScript**.
+The front-end was developed using the common web tecnologies: **HTML, CSS and JavaScript**.

 Language: **JavaScript**

 ### Bussiness Layer
 Language: **PHP**

-###Data Layer
+### Data Layer
 Language: **PHP**

-##Use case diagram
+## Use case diagram
-We need to describe the functionality of our system.
+//TODO: Create use cases

-##Entity-relationship model
+## Entity-relationship model
+//TODO: design the diagrams

-##User interface
+## User interface
 In order to provide a sketch of the user interface we can use this resource https://balsamiq.com/?gclid=Cj0KEQjw75yxBRD78uqEnuG-5vcBEiQAQbaxSMbgu05vMG4lN3rF5sFhu0XGsYIgjgbSQReKBbrYEYYaAk1_8P8HAQ

-##Key functionality
+## Key functionality
 1. Search for papers
   * View the details of a selected paper.
 2. Login functionality for faculty